Linux-Database/cacti/note.md

 #       name           incl/excl     subtree         mask(optional)
 view    systemview    included   .1.3.6.1.2.1.1 view    systemview    included   .1.3.6.1.2.1.25.1.1
++ view    systemview    included   .1.3.6.1.
 + view    all_view      included   .1

 - access  notConfigGroup ""      any       noauth    exact  systemview none none
 + access  mynetwork_group ""      any       noauth    exact  systemview none none
 + access  mynetwork_group ""      any       noauth    exact  all_view none none

+# disk PATH [MIN=100000]
+#
+# PATH:  mount path to the disk in question.
+# MIN:   Disks with space below this value will have the Mib's errorFlag set.
+#        Default value = 100000.

+# Check the / partition and make sure it contains at least 10 megs.

+- #disk / 10000
++ disk / 10000

 ```